 For this system we’ll use ApexSQL Diff as our SQL Server database schema compare tool.
 ApexSQL Diff is a 3rd party tool that can perform the comparison and synchronization of SQL Server database, backups, source control projects, script folders, and ApexSQL snapshots.
 Additionally, it can create SQL database installer packages and it can allow automation and scheduling of SQL database schema comparison and synchronization process.
 ApexSQL Diff natively supports all popular source control systems, such as Git, Mercurial, Perforce, Subversion and Team Foundation Server.

 In the following example, ApexSQL Diff will create an error free commit script of changes from a SQL Server database to a source control repository and automating the process using the PowerShell script that will be scheduled to run the comparison every 15 minutes.
 If any changes are detected the synchronization will be performed and the data stamped output summary will be created.

-To execute this system, you will need the following requirements:
+To execute this system, the following requirements are needed:

-An ApexSQL Diff project file called MyProject.axds save in the same location as the PowerShell script.
-You will need to edit the PowerShell script if you change the name or location of this file
+- An ApexSQL Diff project file called MyProject.axds save in the same location as the PowerShell script.
+The PowerShell script will need to be edited, if name or location of this file needs to be changed

 Setting up the job